vidhim06/VisionX-AI/README.md

 - Detects objects and provides bounding boxes and confidence scores.
 - Applied confidence-threshold filtering to retain reliable detections.

-### Text Recognition – EasyOCR
+### Text Recognition – OCR Reader
-- Implemented EasyOCR for text recognition from visual input.
+- Developed the `ocr_reader` module for text recognition using EasyOCR.
+- Processes visual input to detect and extract readable text.
-- Worked on integrating text recognition into the VisionX-AI workflow.
+- Integrated OCR functionality into the VisionX-AI workflow.

 ## Tech Stack